 In baseball, there is a person that comes in to the game right before the closing pitcher.
 This person is often referred to as the relief pitcher or the set-up pitcher.
 The set-up pitcher comes in toward the end of the game but is not trusted enough to close the game with a lead.
 The set-up pitcher is expected to maintain the lead/status quo for one or two innings.
 After, he gives his hard work to the closer that receives all the glory and honor.
 I’m not into baseball outside of the playoffs and World Series, but it’s funny that life has it’s own relief pitchers.
 Most of the relief pitchers come in the day after you change your status from “in a relationship” to “it’s complicated”.
 However, these set-up men and women never close the deal.
 Why is that?

-At some point in this dating life, we all play the role of the relief pitcher whether we know it or not.
+At some point in this dating life, we all play the role of the set up pitcher whether we know it or not.
 The fact that some of us major at being a professional set-up man/woman, says something about us more than the other person.
 In Cynthia’s case, she’s played this role for far too long but refuses to see her part in it.
 Why do you think Cynthia continues to be the set-up chick?
 She really needs your help . . . . . .